vdiaz1x/CryptoApp/README.md

 to measure their investments over time, but we will either require another API or data source to make this happen.

--Also, we want to provide a space where users are able to learn about businesses where cryptocurrency is being accepted.
+- Also, we want to provide a space where users are able to learn about businesses where cryptocurrency is being accepted.